sait-lab/devops/Ansible Demo.md

 > [!NOTE]
 >
-> Due to the preinstalled Python version (3.9.x) on RHEL/Alma/Rocky Linux, which is no longer supported by Ansible, pipx will install ansible-core 2.15.x instead of the latest version (2.18.x).
+> Due to the preinstalled Python version (3.9.x) on RHEL/Alma/Rocky Linux 9.6, which is no longer supported by Ansible, pipx will install ansible-core 2.15.x instead of the latest version (2.18.x).

 ```shell
 # Show Ansible's version number, config file location, configured module search path,